 - HOT’s supportive and dedicated team, practising what we preach and bringing HOTs ethos and values into everything we do and how we are as a team…values of respect, dignity, celebrating diversity, supporting each other, taking responsibility and working together.

 Every day at HOT is different (there’s no such thing as boredom here!) and with such a high need for our services, I’ve had lots of opportunities to develop ideas and approach things differently to help young people as much as possible.

 What was challenging about working at HOT?

-Without doubt, the biggest challenges have been around difficulties securing and sustaining funding and issues resulting from this.
+Without a doubt, the biggest challenges have been around difficulties securing and sustaining funding and issues resulting from this.
 For example – when some people in the team lost their jobs or had their hours cut, having to reduce services for young people and juggling all the different demands of my role.

 What have the highlights been?

 - Having the privilege of working with so many amazing, resilient and inspiring young people.

 - Making a difference in the lives of many young people.

 - Working with and learning so much from all my fantastic, knowledgeable and skilled colleagues and volunteers (every day really is a school day)

 - Having flexibility in my roles to develop, try new things and be creative.